-So, based on the above formula, the ROE for Stemmer Imaging is:
+So, based on the above formula, the ROE for FirstService is:

-To start with, Stemmer Imaging's ROE looks acceptable.
-Especially when compared to the industry average of 8.7% the company's ROE looks pretty impressive.
-This certainly adds some context to Stemmer Imaging's exceptional 24% net income growth seen over the past five years.
+To start with, FirstService's ROE looks acceptable.
+Further, the company's ROE is similar to the industry average of 13%.
+This certainly adds some context to FirstService's exceptional 23% net income growth seen over the past five years.
 We reckon that there could also be other factors at play here.
-For instance, the company has a low payout ratio or is being managed efficiently.
+For example, it is possible that the company's management has made some good strategic decisions, or that the company has a low payout ratio.

 Earnings growth is a huge factor in stock valuation.
 The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
-Doing so will help them establish if the stock's future looks promising or ominous.
-What is S9I worth today?
-The intrinsic value infographic in our free research report helps visualize whether S9I is currently mispriced by the market.
+This then helps them determine if the stock is placed for a bright or bleak future.
+Is FirstService fairly valued compared to other companies?
+These 3 valuation measures might help you decide.

-Overall, we are quite pleased with Stemmer Imaging's performance.
+On the whole, we feel that FirstService's performance has been quite good.
 Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
 Unsurprisingly, this has led to an impressive earnings growth.
-Having said that, the company's earnings growth is expected to slow down, as forecasted in the current analyst estimates.
+With that said, the latest industry analyst forecasts reveal that the company's earnings growth is expected to slow down.
 To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.